hal9ai/hal9/py/README.md

 ## License

-`bussin` was created by Anchit Sadnaa.
+`hal9` was created by Anchit Sadana, Kevin Kuo and Javier Luraschi.
 It is licensed under the terms of the MIT license.

 ## Credits

-`bussin` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`hal9` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).